Azure DevOps Server: Git

 With the release of TFS 2013, Microsoft added native support for Git.
 This is not a Microsoft specific implementation but a standard implementation based on the libgit2 library.
-This is the same library that powers the popular GitHub and the code is freely available from GitHub.
-Because Microsoft took the approach of using a standard library, any Git client can now be used natively with Azure DevOps (in other words, developers can use their favorite tools and never install the standard Azure DevOps clients).
+Because Microsoft took the approach of using a standard library, any Git client can now be used natively with Azure DevOps.
 This allows tools on any platform and any IDE that support Git to connect to Azure DevOps.
-For example, both Xcode and Android Studio support Git plug-ins.
 In addition, if developers do not want to use Microsoft's Team Explorer Everywhere plug-in for Eclipse, they can choose to use eGit to connect to Azure DevOps.

-Using Git does not preclude the benefit of using Azure DevOps work item or build system.
-When checking code in with Git, referencing the work item ID in the check-in comment will associate the check-in with the given work item.
-Likewise, Team Build will also build Git projects.

-One of the major reasons to use Azure DevOps as a Git repository is that it is backed by SQL Server and is afforded the same protection as Team Foundation Version Control (TFVC).
-This gives developers some choices when choosing the type of project and work style that works best for them.

 Reporting

-Reporting has been a core component of Azure DevOps since its initial release in 2005.
-The reporting infrastructure consists of a data warehouse (Tfs_Warehouse) which is a relational database and a SQL Server Analysis Services data cube.
+The reporting infrastructure consists of a data warehouse, which is a relational database and a SQL Server Analysis Services data cube.
 Both of these sources are available for reporting through SQL Server Reporting Services when this option is installed.
 Since these are standard database and cube structures, any tool which can point to these data sources can report from them.
 This includes tools such as Cognos, Tableau, Excel and other reporting tools.
 Included with each out of the box process template is a set of reports for reporting services which cover Build information, Test results and progress, project management, agile reports (Backlog Overview, Release Burndown, Sprint Burndown and Velocity), bug and issue data.
 New reports can be created using Report Builder for SSRS and any of the existing reports can be modified.

-More specialized reporting is available for load test results.
-This data is available directly within Visual Studio and can be exported to Excel for detailed analysis.

 TFS 2013 introduced a new feature called "light-weight reporting" which provides for the ability to create real-time reports based on query results and which do not rely on the warehouse or cube.
-TFS 2012 (and continuing into 2013) offers real-time burndown, velocity and CFD diagrams directly within Team Web Access.